 INTRODUCTION:

-connecting stewardship organizations with each other, linking our efforts and experiences, directing groups to resources, and fostering new organizations."
+The idea for a nationwide network of wilderness volunteer organizations was hatched right here in Colorado, barely a decade ago.
+The catalyst was a small group of wilderness devotees, including this month's author Dave Cantrell.
+Today the mission of NWSA remains catalysis, as Dave writes, "connecting stewardship organizations with each other, linking our efforts and experiences, directing groups to resources, and fostering new organizations."
 At their recent meeting in Bend, Oregon, 250 attendees from 29 states, representing 80 different organizations gathered to pursue that mission with a rich assortment of speakers and activities.
 Read more below about how NWSA knits together the fabric of volunteer non-profit organizations, including us, into a wilderness preservation network.

 Dr. David Cantrell